-- Brain function: According to the Mayo Clinic, changes in your brain activity may also have an effect on whether you develop a certain phobia.
+- Brain function: Changes in your brain activity may also raise your chances of developing a certain phobia.

-Generally, individuals with this phobia will most likely never seek out medical help.
+Generally, individuals with this phobia will never seek out medical help.
 People with the phobia would presumably take jobs where they weren’t exposed to lengthy words and phrases.